SAP/ui5-typescript/README.md

 ### What is TypeScript about?
 [TypeScript](typescriptlang.org) is an extension of JavaScript for providing type information and helps by error detection through type checking and by providing code assist in many supporting code editors (code completion, inline documentation,...).
-Browsers cannot execute TypeScript directly, a transpilation step is needed.
+Browsers cannot execute TypeScript directly, a transpilation step to JavaScript is needed, which basically strips away the type information.

 ### What is the overall approach for using TypeScript in UI5 applications?
 The UI5 team publishes type definition files describing all the UI5 APIs and types.
 With the help of these definitions, the TypeScript tools can do their job and support writing UI5 apps in TypeScript (and [even JavaScript](https://github.com/SAP-samples/ui5-cap-event-app/tree/js-with-typescript-support#applying-typescript-benefits-to-a-javascript-application)).
 The "typescript" branch of the "ui5-cap-event-app" project gives an [overview on UI5 code written in TypeScript](https://github.com/SAP-samples/ui5-cap-event-app/blob/typescript/docs/typescript.md), typical traps and topics like debugging.

 ### How to set up a new UI5 app for TypeScript development?
 By adding TypeScript and the UI5 type definitions as dev dependencies and setting up the transpilation step.
-This can be done in few minutes.
-The "ui5-typescript-helloworld" project can serve as copy template and provides a [detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) for setting up a TypeScript project.<br>
-To get started **even faster**, there are two Yeoman-/[easy-ui5](https://github.com/SAP/generator-easy-ui5)-based TypeScript app templates:
+The fastest way to get started are two Yeoman-/[easy-ui5](https://github.com/SAP/generator-easy-ui5)-based TypeScript app templates:
 * A [plain app template](https://github.com/ui5-community/generator-ui5-ts-app) which contains one view and basic routing setup and is explained in [this blog post](https://blogs.sap.com/2021/07/01/getting-started-with-typescript-for-ui5-application-development/)
 * A [more comprehensive template](https://github.com/ui5-community/generator-ui5-ts-app-fcl) including a FlexibleColumnLayout and allowing OData service and entity configuration within the wizard.

+Exercises 0 and 1 of the [UI5 TypeScript Tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial) walk you through using the simple app template and demonstrate how to continue from there.

+If you prefer understanding how everything works under the hood in this template, you can create the setup in few minutes on your own.
+A [detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) shows how to create the "ui5-typescript-helloworld" project, which is the same as what you get using the template.

 ### How can I get an end-to-end hands-on impression of creating and developing a UI5 app in TypeScript?
-There is a [2-hours tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial), starting from scratch using an app template, extending the resulting app, and also covering advanced topics later on, like control development and integrating third-party libraries from npm.
+There is a [2-hours tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial), starting from scratch using an app template, extending the resulting app, and covering further topics later on, like control development, integrating third-party libraries from npm, and testing.

 ### How to convert an existing UI5 app to TypeScript?
 By doing most of the basic [setup for TypeScript projects](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) mentioned [above](#how-to-set-up-a-new-ui5-app-for-typescript-development) and then following the [four conversion steps briefly explained here](https://github.com/SAP-samples/ui5-cap-event-app/blob/typescript/docs/typescript.md#converting-ui5-apps-from-javascript-to-typescript).
 The detailed explanation [how to enhance JavaScript applications with type information](https://github.com/SAP-samples/ui5-cap-event-app/tree/js-with-typescript-support#applying-typescript-benefits-to-a-javascript-application) will also help because the process of tightening the checks and then fixing the resulting issues is the same - just use real TypeScript syntax instead of the JSDoc comments used in that guide!

 ### How to develop custom controls in TypeScript?
-There is [documentation](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/custom-controls/README.md) and sample code in the ["custom-controls" branch of the Hello World application](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/custom-controls) which explains how custom controls can be implemented in TypeScript within UI5 applications.
-It makes use of a [tool for generating TypeScript interfaces for the control API](https://github.com/SAP/ui5-typescript/tree/main/packages/ts-interface-generator) which has been [released via npm](https://www.npmjs.com/package/@ui5/ts-interface-generator) in alpha state.
+[Exercise 5 of the TypeScript tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial/tree/main/exercises/ex5) is all about control development.
+Furthermore, there is [documentation](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/custom-controls/README.md) and sample code in the ["custom-controls" branch of the Hello World application](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/custom-controls) which explains how custom controls can be implemented in TypeScript within UI5 applications.<br>
+Control development makes use of a [tool for generating TypeScript interfaces for the control API](https://github.com/SAP/ui5-typescript/tree/main/packages/ts-interface-generator) which has been [released via npm](https://www.npmjs.com/package/@ui5/ts-interface-generator) in alpha state.<br>
 There is also a sample project that demonstrates how flull-fledged [control libraries can be developed in TypeScript](https://github.com/SAP-samples/ui5-typescript-control-library).

 ### How to use third-party libraries from npm in UI5 apps?
 Third-part libraries written for running in a browser environment can be easily used with very natural `npm install` and `import <moduleName> from 'dependencyName'`, resulting in code completion for those libraries and automatic transpiling into UI5's own AMD-like module format.
-[Exercise 8 of the TypeScript tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial/tree/main/exercises/ex8) shows how this is done, including the required setup of the [ui5-tooling-modules](https://www.npmjs.com/package/ui5-tooling-modules) extension for the UI5 tooling.
+[Exercise 4 of the TypeScript tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial/tree/main/exercises/ex4) shows how this is done, including the required setup of the [ui5-tooling-modules](https://www.npmjs.com/package/ui5-tooling-modules) extension for the UI5 tooling.

 ### How to test in TypeScript?
-How to write tests is documented in the [`testing` branch of the "Hello World" sample app](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/testing).
-While using qunit is straightforward, the OPA APIs cause a few difficulties for which aa easier usage is still being worked on.
+How to write tests is documented in [exercise 6 of the TypeScript tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial/blob/main/exercises/ex6/README.md) and in the [`testing` branch of the "Hello World" sample app](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/testing).
+While using qunit is straightforward, the OPA APIs cause a few difficulties in TypeScript, which we avoid using a simplified suggestion for how to write the pages and journeys.

 ### How to profit from TypeScript even when doing plain JavaScript development?
 The "js-with-typescript-support" branch of the "ui5-cap-event-app" project contains an extensive [guide how to add TypeScript-based benefits to an existing JavaScript app](https://github.com/SAP-samples/ui5-cap-event-app/blob/js-with-typescript-support/README.md) without actually switching to TypeScript development.